JamitLabs/BestPractices/README.md

 ### Contribution Tips

 - Use the [Atom Editor](https://atom.io) and edit with a **live MarkDown preview** using the `Ctrl+Shift+M` shortcut

+Note that the Atom Editor will currently fail to show the image due to the subpath 'BestPractices' in the image paths (it isn't a real path but needed due to the current way of deployment).
+If you want to see the images in Atom simply remove the '/BestPractices' from image paths but don't forget to add them before committing.
+Because of this it's probably better to just run the server and open the browser instead.

 ## License